 1604 Santa Rosa Road, Suite 130

 Richmond , VA 23229-5008

 Post Office Box 350

 Verona , Virginia 24482-0350

 Abingdon , VA 24210

-Because the Internal Revenue Service requires identification of care givers in order to claim a credit for child and dependent care expenses, the program staff will complete and return to the parent any W-10 that is sent in, provided Part II is already completed by the parent.
+The Internal Revenue Service requires identification of care givers in order to claim a credit for child and dependent care expenses.
+Our program staff will complete and return to the parent any W-10 that is sent in, provided Part II is already completed by the parent.